-This statement addresses a Public Housing Strategy of the City's Consolidated Plan:
+This statement addresses the following Public Housing Strategies of the Consolidated Plan:

 Public Housing Strategy: Strongly encourage the Housing Authority of Champaign County to rehabilitate existing units and develop new units, which would be accessible to families, which include persons with disabilities. (p.
 65)